 Another unfortunate disadvantage is the danger of violence.
 Although in the U.S. media, we hear a lot about gun violence and powerful gangs, those social problems are mainly concentrated in border cities (Juarez, Nuevo Laredo, Nogales), far from the IT and technology centers.
 According to a CIO report, only one Mexican city – Juarez – made the top 25 most dangerous list.
 Whereas, eight Tier-1 and II Indian cities made the same list in 2009.
 Secondary Indian cities (Tier-II), haven’t invested as much in infrastructure as outsource partners and big tech firm’s hoped for a few years ago, which is another reason why American companies are moving outsourcing to other parts of the world, including Mexico.

 According to a more recent, Economist Intelligence Unit safest cities report, there were no Mexican cities amongst the ten most unsafe places in the world.

-Mexico is a safe, secure and reliable partner when it comes to software development outsourcing.
+Mexico is safe, secure and reliable software development partner.
 With the advantage of a competitive and strong labor force that can work with your team in real-time, delivering what you need without the higher costs of recruiting a team of developers in the U.S. As an outsourcing solution, it is an option well worth exploring.

-Some of the most important advantages of choosing software development outsourcing in Mexico:
+Some of the most important advantages of outsourcing software development to Mexico:

 - Talent: Huge investments in high school and university education is producing 113,000+ technology graduates every year.